 “Any evidence which a woman [gives] is not valid (to offer)” ...
 (Talmud, Rosh Hashana 1.8c).

 “Wherever the Torah accepts the testimony of one witness, it follows the majority of persons, so that two women against one man is identical with two men against one man.
 But there are some who declare that wherever a competent witness came first, even a hundred women are regarded as equal to one witness ... but when it is a woman who came first, then two women against one man is like half-and-half” (Talmud, b.Mas.
 Sotah 31b).

-All four gospels report that women were the first witnesses of the empty tomb of Jesus.
+But we find that in spite of that, the gospels report that women were the first witnesses of the empty tomb of Jesus.
 If this story was an invention, they would have never used women to make their case.
 So when historians see this kind of embarrassing admission, it speaks of its historicity.